marcioj/check-pkg-engines/README.md

 }
 ```

-If you have installed node v0.12.9 and npm 3.5.3, running `check-pkg-engines` will return an error exit code and display the following:
+If you have installed node v0.12.9 and npm 3.5.3, running `check-pkg-engines` will exit with an error code and display the following:

 ```sh
 ~ check-pkg-engines